docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.

 These techniques include:
-- Running all containers unprivileged through the Linux user-namespace
+- Running all containers unprivileged through the Linux user-namespace.
-- Restricting containers from modifying Docker Desktop VM settings
+- Restricting containers from modifying Docker Desktop VM settings.
 - Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and `/sys` inside the container for further isolation.
+- Preventing console access to the Docker Desktop VM.

-This is done automatically and with minimal performance impact.
+This is done automatically and with minimal functional or performance impact.

-Enhanced Container Isolation helps ensure a strong container-to-host isolation and locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Admin Controls](../admin-controls/index.md).
+Enhanced Container Isolation helps ensure strong container isolation and also locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Admin Controls](../admin-controls/index.md).

 >Note
 >
-> Enhanced Container Isolation is in addition to other security techniques used by Docker.
+> Enhanced Container Isolation is in addition to other container security techniques used by Docker.
 For example, reduced Linux Capabilities, Seccomp, AppArmor.

 ### Who is it for?

 - For organizations that want to prevent container attacks and reduce vulnerabilities.
 - For organizations that want to ensure stronger container isolation that is easy and intuitive to implement on developers' machines.

-### What happens when Enhanced Container Isolation is switched on?
+### What happens when Enhanced Container Isolation is enabled?

 When Enhanced Container Isolation is enabled using [Admin Controls](../admin-controls/index.md), the following features are enabled: